About the course

 About the training provider

-TADSS ITT Partnership is a group of nearly forty first, primary and special schools across Dorset.
+TADSS ITT Partnership is a group of over forty first, primary and special schools across Dorset.
 We have a 100% completion success rate and all 2018/19 trainees are employed in Dorset schools.

 Our teacher training programme combines: